jehy/JSV/README.md

 JSV: JSON Schema Validator
 ==========================

+# Fork!

+This is a fork of abandoned JSV project with fixes for strict mode.

+## About JSV

 JSV is a JavaScript implementation of a extendable, fully compliant JSON Schema validator with the following features:

 *	The fastest extendable JSON validator available!